About

 Project Planning

 I was born in Switzerland and came to Japan in 2013.
 I worked in Odawara at the Hotoku Ninomiya Shrine-Hotoku Kaikan as a interpreter and tour guide for the area.
 Currently, as a member of Kongoji Temple, I am in charge of the homepage, event planning, gardening project planning, etc. It is my goal to help lead the temple into the future by creating new projects which gather people and at the same time, protecting old Japanese traditions.
-I would like to create a relaxing atmosphere of whorship, a place of culture, a place of knowledge and history and a place to just be.
+I would like to create a relaxing atmosphere of whorship, a place of culture, a place of knowledge and history.